York, All Saints Pavement Church

-  The unusual name of the church comes from the fact that it stands on one of the first areas of paved roadway in York, and the name helps distinguish it from All Saints church on North Street.
+The unusual name of the church comes from the fact that it stands on one of the first areas of paved roadway in York, and the name helps distinguish it from All Saints Church on North Street.

-The earliest record of a church here comes from the Domesday Book of 1086, but a 10th century Saxon grave marker on display in the north aisle suggests that there was a church here long before the Norman Conquest.
+The earliest record of a church here comes from the Domesday Book of 1086, but a 10th-century Saxon grave marker on display in the north aisle suggests that there was a church here long before the Norman Conquest.
 How long before?
 A local tradition says that the church was built for St Cuthbert in 685 AD.

 The striking lantern tower that is All Saint's most distinctive feature was built around 1400.
-During the late medieval period the Forest of Galtres was a dense area of woodland, within site of the city, yet a haven for wolves.
+During the late medieval period the Forest of Galtres was a dense area of woodland, within sight of the city, yet a haven for wolves.
 To help travellers through the Forest find their way to the safety of the city walls, a light was kept burning in the lantern tower all through the night.

-Most people do not come to All Saints to view the lantern, but to see the 12th century door knocker on the main north entrance.
+Most people do not come to All Saints to view the lantern, but to see the 12th-century door knocker on the main north entrance.
 The knocker depicts the Mouth of Hell, with a bizarre beast holding a human head in its mouth.

 The most interesting interior feature is the extremely large 14th century west window, with beautiful stained glass panels depicting the Passion and Resurrection.
 Another stained glass window commemorates confectioner Mary Craven, who, along with the Terry and Rowntree families, helped make York a centre for chocolate production.
 The nearby Jorvik Centre in Coppergate stands on Craven's original shop.

-All Saints Pavement is usually open daylight hours to visitors, and makes a very welcome quiet place to escape the bustle outside.
+All Saints Pavement is usually open daylight hours to visitors and makes a very welcome quiet place to escape the bustle outside.

 About York, All Saints Pavement Church